 17.17 Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships

-Our global volunteering policy allows employees to take up to three paid volunteering days per year.
-In FY 2023/24, 8%1 of colleagues participated in 139 volunteering and fundraising activities.
-See page 61 of our Annual Report 2023/24 for more on information on volunteering.
+In FY 2024/25, 12%1 of colleagues participated in 201 volunteering and fundraising activities.
+See page 85 of our Annual Report 2023/24 for more on information on volunteering.